BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 ## Configuration

 Configuration files can be found at `...\Users\*<Your_Username>*\AppData\Local\OpenXR-MotionCompensation\OpenXR-MotionCompensation.log`.
 After initial installation this directory contains the default configuration file `OpenXR-MotionCompensation.ini`.
-You can make changes to that file to configure options you want to be the same for all OpenXR applications.
+You can make changes to that file to configure settings you want to be the same for all OpenXR applications.
 Upon starting an OpenXR application with the API layer active for the first time, a configuration file named after the application is created in the same directory.
 You can use it to copy (partial) sections from the default configuration file whenever you want to make changes only for that application specifically.

 ### Use of the Configuration file